xingchenwan/nasbowl/README.md

     python3 -u run_darts.py --cutout --auxiliary --search_space darts
     ```
    Note that due to the high stochasticity on the CIFAR-10 task, you might not get the exactly same cell from the paper.
 The code
-   above will take approximate 3 days to finish on a single modern GPU.
+   above will take approximately 3 days to finish on a single modern GPU.

    This code does not include the evaluation part of the final architecture.
 However, given the Genotypes returned,
    you may easily run evaluation using the codes in DARTS repository.
 See [https://github.com/quark0/darts] for scripts and instructions.